bilix-software/pump-fun-token-launcher/README.md

 This repository provides tools and scripts for programmatically launching `pump.fun` tokens.
 The project is set up using TypeScript and includes essential modules to facilitate token creation and management.

-Services are for hire, contact me at https://t.me/bilixsoftware or info@bilix.io
 ## Features

 - Programmatically launch `pump.fun` tokens.